artemklevtsov/redpanda-connect-plugins/README.md

-# Redpanda Connect Plugin For Yandex.Metrika API
+# Redpanda Connect for Yandex.Metrika API

+Redpanda connect plugins to fetch data from the Yandex.Metrika API.

 ## Build